Andrea-Bruno/PassphraseKeeper/README.md

 # Passphrase Keeper
 ## Trustless application for saving non-custodial wallet passphrases such as Trzeor, Ledger and others

+### Operating Principle of Passphrase Keeper
+Passphrase Keeper operates on a cold, air-gapped system to ensure maximum security.
+The process begins by creating a bootable USB drive.
+A minimalist Debian Server Linux distribution is installed onto the drive, and a dedicated installer (install.sh) configures the application to auto-start in a standalone mode.
+To use the system, the host PC is physically disconnected from the internet and configured to boot from the USB drive.
+This procedure launches the application in a secure, isolated environment, completely disconnected from any network.
+The core functionality allows users to store multiple passphrases in secure memory cells, accessed using a seed that acts as a master password.
+A fundamental security feature is the input method: the system does not use the physical keyboard for traditional input.
+Instead, the user navigates an on-screen keyboard using cursor keys.
+This method effectively defeats hardware and software keyloggers, as the actual seed characters are selected via pointer movement and not by pressing alphanumeric keys, leaving no trace for a keylogger to capture.
+The entered seed is not directly used to encrypt the data.
+Instead, it undergoes a sophisticated key derivation process to generate the actual encryption key.
+This system's strength relies on the immense computational effort required to derive the final key, making brute-force attacks infeasible, even with quantum computers.
+An additional layer of intrinsic security is provided by the absence of a checksum or CRC.
+A potential brute-force attack would have no way of identifying a successful decryption attempt among countless failures, as the system offers no feedback.
 This software, which can be entirely inspected by academics and cryptography experts, allows you to save passphrases for hardware wallets, without having to type them from the keyboard, using a terminal software that can be cold run (disconnected from the internet) by starting it from a live Linux distro, and has been engineered so that, if the save files were to be stolen, it will not be possible to decrypt them with brute force attacks or otherwise: **The security of this software in maintaining the passphrase is greater than that adopted by Ledger or Trezor in keeping it secret from their inside the private key.**

 *Characteristics:*